evanjt/closestgeoname/README.md

 # closestgeoname
-Createa a GeoName local database for querying the nearest city
+Creates a GeoName local database for querying the nearest city